 In times of anti-European tendencies, the strengthening of anti-democratic parties, and concern about a divided society, the Lufthansa Group set a visible sign in the European election year 2024.
 A clear and visible message on the ground and more than ten kilometers high.
 All over Europe.
 With the clear statement "Yes to Europe," four aircraft from four different airlines of the Lufthansa Group flew through their European homeland: Lufthansa, Brussels Airlines, Austrian Airlines, and Eurowings as ambassadors of a strong, peaceful, and united Europe.
 The slogan "Yes to Europe," framed by the European star wreath, was visible on the aircraft.
 The planes were seen at airports across Europe until autumn 2025 and accompanied major events such as the European elections, the European Football Championship, and the Olympic Games.

 Around the men's 2022 FIFA World Cup in Qatar, a Lufthansa aircraft visibly carried its stance for diversity and tolerance worldwide — with the slogan "Diversity Wins" and an illustration showing the men's national football team with fans in all their diversity.
-After the first flight to Muscat with the German national football team on board, the aircraft with this livery traveled to many destinations for months.
+After the first flight to Muscat with the German national football team on board, the aircraft with this livery traveled to numerous destinations for many months.